VictorSuciu/ChatMod/README.md

 ---
 ### *Don't worry!*
-ZipChat automatically translates any compressed message sent by other players using this mod back unto their orignial text, replacing the compressed gibberish in your chat with the original message.
-This allows any number of players to communicate seamlessly with this mod.
+ZipChat automatically translates any compressed message sent by other players using this mod back into their orignial text, replacing the compressed gibberish in your chat with the original message.
+This means that any number of players to communicate seamlessly with ZipChat.

 ---